 PRODUCTION

-Common backyard birds are a joy to watch flutter around your perfectly placed feeder in your yard, garden or deck.
-It is fun to see how many different species use the food source you’ve supplied to keep them nourished, healthy and coming back to your yard.
+Common backyard birds are a joy to watch flutter around your perfectly placed feeder in your yard, garden, or deck.
+It is fun to see how many different species use the food source you’ve supplied to keep them nourished, healthy, and coming back.

 Red-brested nuthatch enjoying the feeder

-An important topic around backyard bird feeding that doesn’t get a lot of hype until a sickness or outbreak among birds is noticed, is cleanliness.
-Birds do their best with what nature has provided them to keep themselves clean, but if their primary food source is a backyard feeder where old, spoiled, or unattended food is left to decay, they can be in trouble.
-And this trouble can lead to infections in humans as well.
+Birds do their best with what nature has provided to keep themselves clean.
+But if their primary food source is a backyard feeder where old, spoiled, or unattended food is left to decay, they can be in trouble.

 Soft Scrub Latex Gloves, Embossed Grip, Medium, Pr.